Welcome to the Australian Society of Orthodontists Foundation for Research and Education website.

 The Foundation is the peak body for orthodontic research and education in Australia.
 The Foundation gives financial support to universities, students and researchers contributing to the future of orthodontics in Australia.
 Foundation meetings promote the sharing of scientific and clinical developments of significance locally and globally.
 Brisbane was the host city for the well attended and engaging 2017 Foundation meeting.

-Further information on the 2019 meeting will be available very shortly.
+Further information on the 2019 meeting can be found here: https://asofremeeting.com.au

 The Foundation is funded by members of the ASO, corporate sponsors and members of the public.
 All donations to the Foundation are tax deductible.
 We welcome your support.

 At the first Congress of the Australian Society of Orthodontists Inc held in Sydney in 1961, the Foundation for Research and Education was born.
 Initiated by a generous gift from Dr Stanley Wilkinson, members were invited to make donations to the Foundation.
-From this small beginning, the capital base of the Foundation has slowly increased due to continuous generous donations from members, the Foundation levy, excess Congress funds, corporate supporters, and financial support from grateful patients to a present base of in excess of $6,500,000.
+From this small beginning, the capital base of the Foundation has slowly increased due to continuous generous donations from members, the annual Foundation levy, profits from some early Congresses and past Foundation Meetings, corporate supporters, and financial support from grateful patients.
+Over the years this has resulted in the Foundation having close to $7,000,000 in 2018.
+The interest and dividends earned from these funds is used to support orthodontic research and education.

 The main mission of the Foundation is to promote and advance research and education in orthodontics.
 The work of the Foundation is intrinsically involved in the future of orthodontics.